Skip to content

 Responding to a call from the local police, a DOVO-SEDEE team will be dispatched from its Poelkapelle base to collect ammunition predominantly unearthed through farming and construction activities.
 All recovered ammunition is transported back to the unit’s base, where it will be identified, and ultimately destroyed through a series of highly-controlled processes.

 It is hard to believe that so much First World War ammunition is being recovered so long after hostilities.
-Alongside a similar operation in France, the work of these two respective teams represents one of the few aspects of the First World War in evidence today.
-In 2011, and with the then fast approaching commemorations to the First World War, DOVO-SEDEE made it possible for Ian Alderman to begin the production phase of the exhibition.
+Alongside a similar operation in France, the work of these two respective teams represents one of the very few ongoing aspects of the First World War evident today.

+The rarely seen aspects of the team’s behind the scenes work proved a rich source of locations for the project.
 Accumulated over the century of operations in Flanders, among the unique facilities in DOVO-SEDEE’s facility is its ‘living-library’ of ammunition types.
 The most complete of its type in existence, and featuring an example of every type of munition type known to have been used in Flanders, it operates as an essential source of reference to the unit’s personnel.
 This fascinating location features within the exhibition’s imagery.

 A detail of DOVO-SEDEE’s ‘living-library.
 A unique reference resource of ammunition types used in Flanders.